Welcome to Garber Chevrolet Saginaw!

 Richard Garber was succeeded by Norman F. Geyer as president.
 Norm Geyer was married to Maxine Garber and was a son-in-law to Guy Garber.
 He was a dedicated, honest, and respected individual with high values.
 With over 25 years of experience with the organization, the majority as service director, Norm was knowledgeable in all aspects of the dealership operation.
 As president, he successfully guided the Buick store for eight years, during the trying times of the 1970’s, until he passed the torch to Richard J. Garber Jr., in 1980.

 Richard J. Garber, Jr., was the third generation to take the helm of the company in its 73rd year of operation.
 When he became president, he was the youngest Buick dealer for a dealership of its size in the nation.
-Since that time the organization has grown to 16 dealerships located in four states, Michigan, Florida, Illinois and New York.
+Since that time the organization has grown to 19 dealerships located in five states, Michigan, Florida, Illinois, New York and South Carolina.

 The organization today is a long way from the 1907 version, but important traditions live on: dedication to service, a loyal staff and a forward-looking vision.
 One that echoes in the spirit of a young farm implement salesman who took thousands of mid-Michigan area residents out of the buggy and put them behind the wheel.

 Garber Chevrolet Saginaw is a part of the Garber Automotive Group